chrisgrieser/nvim-chainsaw/README.md

 require("chainsaw").emojiLog()

 -- Sound-playing statement for audible debugging.
--- Depending on the type of log statement, the program may need -- to run in a terminal that supports the system bell command.
+-- Depending on the type of log statement, it is either a terminal bell -- (requiring the terminal) or a system sound.
 -- Inspired by https://news.ycombinator.com/item?id=41519046
 require("chainsaw").sound()